-As difficult as the effects of mild TBI are, you should not worry.
-Most people will make a full recovery, as long as they don’t overexert themselves.
+Symptoms of mild TBI can be more severe than many people realize.
+However, most patients will make a full recovery, as long as they don’t overexert themselves.

-If you allow yourself enough rest, stay hydrated and gradually increase your activities, you should find yourself back to normal in no time.
+If you allow yourself enough rest, stay hydrated, and gradually increase your activities, your symptoms should improve quickly.

 We hope this guide helps you take the steps needed to fully recover from mild TBI.